solana-labs/solana/book/src/out-of-order-blocks.md

 ensure that they are the leader 50% of the time.
 Since the network is still relying on staked lamports as the Sybil resistant mechanism, we could increase the difficulty for consecutive stakes.

+## Ledger Interpretation

+The PoH with the golden ticket needs to be included in the ledger.
+In the case where the blocks directly attach, it should be included as an entry in the block.